 There are times of the season when the three year old performers are thought to be at an advantage due to the weight allowance they receive in these open group class events.
 That doesn’t really seem to the case here though.
-The three year olds do boast the most wins as of 2019, but there really isn’t much in it, with both the four and five year olds only one win behind.
+The four year olds boast the most wins as of 2021, but there really isn’t much in it, with both the three and five year olds only one and two wins behind respectively.

 It would however appear that it is difficult for those older than five to make their presence felt.
 Special mention must therefore go to 2017 champ Breton Rock, who at seven years of age was the oldest winner in the history of the event.

 No doubt this stat may change before too long, but one interesting trend across the opening 22 editions of the contest, is that whilst there are multiple trainers, jockeys and horses to have won the race twice, none have yet managed a third victory.

 Two-Time Lennox Stakes Winners: 2000 – 2021